Quantcast

 How She Found Her Calling:

-"I actually became a hip hop artist by accident!
+"I actually became a hip-hop artist by accident!
 As a young spoken word artist and poet, I found myself at a New York City Cypher that went viral!
 A few unexpected viral mixtapes later, and I was given opportunities to open up for artists like Kanye West, Ghostface Killah, Q-tip, and Nipsey Hussle.

-After dealing with depression and thoughts of suicide in 2012, I embraced self-acceptance, and committed myself to fulfilling my dreams.
+After dealing with depression and thoughts of suicide in 2012, I embraced self-acceptance and committed myself to fulfilling my dreams.
 Coming from a family of immigrants that had to grind 9 to 5, I had to transform my mindset to surviving by doing what I Iove.
 Through expressing gratitude to the universe, positive affirmations, and hard work, I'm still working toward living my dream."

 What Matters To Her:

 "Resonance.
-It is what keeps my heart feeling full and proud everyday."
+It is what keeps my heart feeling full and proud every day."

-Her Advice To Finding Your Purpose:
+Her Advice For Finding Your Purpose:

 "Journal.
 Write out all that is in your head.
 Clear your energy at the start of your day with affirmations of gratitude.
 Be present even through the tough days.
 Trust the process...
 It's so hard, but it's worth it!"